alliance-genome/agr_curation/README.md

     investigate what caused this and fix the issue first before continuing the deployment.
     It may be that the scheduled mass reindexing failed (run every Sunday 00:00 UTC), in which case a successful mass-reindexing must first be performed on the alpha environment, before continuing the deployment to the beta environment.
+2. Decide on the exact commit to promote.
+   As active development constantly happens on the alpha branch, a stable point must be chosen to promote in order to keep the amount of bugs present in the (pre)release to be created to a minimum.
+   Usually this means choosing the commit which was on alpha at the time of presenting at the past sprint review meeting.

+   The commit history can be visualised by browsing the github repository's [network graph page](https://github.com/alliance-genome/agr_curation/network).
-2. Decide on a proper release version number to be used for the new prerelease that will be created as a result of this promotion (see [Release versioning](#release-versioning)).
+3. Decide on a proper release version number to be used for the new prerelease that will be created as a result of this promotion (see [Release versioning](#release-versioning)).
    Generally speaking, for beta (pre)releases that means either
    *  Incrementing the release candidate version on the latest release candidate